Tony de Ryk, Funeral Director and the Owner

 Dianne Desjardins, The coffee lady

 Dianne is one of the friendly people you meet during visitations.
-She is married to Raymond and resides in Essex.
+She was married to the late Raymond and she resides in Essex.
 Dianne makes the best coffee period, and happens to know pretty much anyone there is to know in Essex.
 Whatever you do, do not dump that last bit of coffee in front of Dianne!

 Debra McMillan, Hair Stylist

 Deb lives in Essex with her husband John.
 She has been looking after our hairdressing needs for many years and we love her to pieces.
 Deb loves attending our Christmas and staff parties.

 Sherry will not allow us the opportunity to place her photo on our website.
 One day we will surprise her, snap a photo and run!
 We're not really sure what Sherry does here, but we like her a lot!

 Jacob is our newest staff member.
 He has been lent to us by his parents Gerry and Jenn who are friends of ours.
 He's doing a great job and now no one will have to witness Tony cutting the grass in shorts, black socks and black dress shoes.

 Jane is one busy lady.
 She works three jobs (that we know of) and is very involved with Essex Minor Hockey.
 She must be a good multi-tasker!

 Terry is our new 'rookie' on the team.
 He is married to Liz Jackson and they are the parents of the real boss, Jenn de Ryk.
 Terry is also our unofficial handy man.
 We never use to pay Terry anything for his endeavours, but now that he's an official funeral assistant, we felt he should be renumerated for his time.